thesixers/gx/README.md

-# create-express-server
+# genesix-cli

-**Create an Express server easily with zero hassle — supports JavaScript and TypeScript templates.**
+**A powerful CLI tool to scaffold modern web applications starting with Express.js — JavaScript and TypeScript supported.**

 ---